Planning a Weekend Getaway? Here's Everything You Need to Know to (legally) Travel with CBD

 It’s refreshing.
 It’s encouraging.
 And it calls for a (much-needed) weekend getaway.

-But when it comes to traveling with CBD, there are many questions that arise...
+But when it comes to flying with CBD, there are many questions that arise...

-Can I bring CBD on a plane?
+Can I bring hemp-derived CBD oil on a plane?
 Is CBD oil legal in other states?
 What about in other countries?
+Are bath bombs allowed on planes?

-In this article, you’ll learn the dos and don’ts of traveling with CBD, where it’s legal, and which products are an absolute travel necessity.
+In this article, you’ll learn the dos and don’ts of traveling and flying with CBD, where it’s legal, and which products are an absolute travel necessity.

 Read on, you wanderlust soul, you…